Departmental rounds and conferences make up the core of the didactic curriculum for the residents.

 We have a variety of academic conferences for our residents.
 Orientation conferences for our CA-1 residents are held from 4:00 – 5:00 p.m. during the month of July.
 At that time, faculty members formally introduce the new CA1 residents to the practice of anesthesiology by presenting basic topics that include basic pharmacology and physiology, evaluation and management of the airway, setting up and troubleshooting the anesthesia machine.

 Beginning September and for the remainder of the academic year, each resident class is relieved from their clinical duties once a week to attend 4-5 p.m. core curriculum conferences.
-The topic of their conference follows the curriculum that is targeted for each level of training and may follow one of several formats.
+The topic of their conference is taken from the ABA Content Outline and may follow one of several formats.
 For example, Problem-Based Learning Discussions are case-based, small-group, problem-oriented, resident-centered discussion in an informal, collegial and supportive learning environment which lends itself to the interchange of ideas.
 The case scenarios are distributed in advance of the session and allow the resident to embark on an individual study program to identify and solve the problems posed in the case before the group discussion.
 These sessions are moderated/facilitated by faculty members.
-Curriculum Lectures are formal presentations by a faculty member on basic and major topics in our field.
+Curriculum Lectures are formal presentations by a faculty member on basic and major topics in our field and may take on a flipped classroom format so that the 4-5 p.m. conference becomes an interactive session to discuss the scenarios or participate in simulation exercises related to the topic.
 The objective of the academic afternoons is to completely cover the entire curriculum over a three-year cycle.

-Journal Clubs are usually held during subspecialty rotations in the anesthesia library to discuss articles with a common theme.
+Journal Clubs are usually held during subspecialty rotations to discuss article(s) with a common theme.
 The articles are distributed to the residents before the session.
 A visiting professor or a member of the faculty is specifically invited for the session to lead these sessions.